rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

 Now any service directory the callcenter user symlinks in ~/service/ will get its own `runsv` process, running as callcenter.  _None_ of the callcenter user's processes will be started (because `runsvdir` will not run) until postgresql, couchdb, and memcached are up and running successfully.

+##### What's with all the dots?

+> The log:............ is a construct runsvdir uses to log to proctitle (seen
+> in ps aux).
+Each dot represents 15 seconds of time, with any stderr/out
+> being flushed to proctitle for each dot.
+> Thus if you saw

+    USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND root      4001  0.0  0.0    184    28 ?
+Ss   08:00   0:00 runsvdir -P /service log: ed with loglevel notice?Could not load host key: /etc/ssh/ssh_host_ecdsa_key??...

+You'd know sshd had a problem, but it hasn't had that problem in 45 seconds.

+##### Example Ruby Service for a User

 `/home/callcenter/service/fs2ws/run`:

     #!/bin/sh -e